seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

     }
     ```

+    ---

+    **Important: the following configuration is optional and can be omitted, if you don't have any issues with the API and rate limits**.

     To take advantage of the new caching mechanism of the API Gateway, you may also update your `dtable_server_config.json` configuration file to redirect `List Rows` and `Get Row` calls to the new API Gateway endpoints.

-    **Important:** Replace `cloud.seatable.io` with your public server URL.
-These the following two options are optional and can be omitted if not needed:

     ```json
     "redirect_list_row_api": true,
     "dtable_web_service_url": "https://cloud.seatable.io/"
     ```

+    For sure you have to replace `cloud.seatable.io` with your own public server URL and don't forget the '/' at the end.

     Afterwards, restart SeaTable with: